 Nestled along the south shore of Lake Superior, the historic communities of Cornucopia, Herbster and Port Wing offer beautiful beaches and quaint shops along with plenty of small town charm

 Take a step back in time and explore the fishing villages of Lake Superior’s south shore.

-From Bayfield, follow US Highway 13, the Wisconsin Lake Superior Scenic Byway, 21 miles north, as it makes its way along the Bayfield Peninsula until you come upon Cornucopia, Wisconsin’s northernmost town and the western gateway to the Apostle Islands.
-This community has an historic harbor that provides a safe port for commercial fishing vessels and pleasure craft alike.
+From Bayfield, follow State Highway 13, the Wisconsin Lake Superior Scenic Byway, 21 miles north, as it makes its way along the Bayfield Peninsula until you come upon Cornucopia, Wisconsin’s northernmost town and the Western Gateway to the Apostle Islands National Lakeshore and the famous sea cave at Meyers Beach.
+This community has a historic harbor that provides a safe port for commercial fishing vessels and pleasure craft alike.

 The final stop is Port Wing, another 8 miles further and named for one of Bayfield’s prominent early residents, Col. Isaac Wing.
 This community has two historic churches and a restored saloon, each of which have been converted into art galleries.